 If you can’t join the photo shoots and aren’t up to joining the cosplay parades, you can always just cosplay at the Oasis 21 area on Aug.
 4-5.
 Also, on Aug.
 5, shortly before and after the Osu Cosplay Parade, cosplayers can be spotted hanging around the Osu shopping arcade—in other words, it’s fine to hang around the Osu area in cosplay without joining the parade.

 As of 2018, rules on WCS’s website state that if you want to cosplay at the event, you must buy a ticket.
 You can get changed elsewhere, like at your place of accommodation – however, the organizers ask cosplayers to be considerate and not change in public restrooms – but you must still buy a ticket for ¥1,500 per day to participate.

-You can also get changed at designated dressing rooms (page in Japanese) for ¥1,500–¥2,400 per day – the dressing room ticket should suffice; you don’t need to buy an additional ticket to join in the fun.
+You can also get changed at designated dressing rooms for ¥1,500–¥2,400 per day – the dressing room ticket should suffice; you don’t need to buy an additional ticket to join in the fun.
 There are even a limited number of premium dressing room tickets for ¥4,000 per day, which give ticket holders priority entry, as well as access to an exclusive rest area.